Contingent Vs. Pending: What’s The Difference?

 A property is contingent when the seller has accepted an offer, but they are keeping the listing active in case contingencies aren’t met.
 A property is pending when the provisions on a contingent property are met and the sale is moving forward.

 Now that you know how to interpret pending versus contingent in real estate listings, it’s time to resume house hunting.
-Get approved online to find out how much home you can afford.
+Apply online today to find out how much home you can afford.

 Miranda Crace